Jaehui-Lee/CLI-Excel/README.md

         - Signal (2021/12/05)
             - SIGINT, SIGKILL, SIGQUIT, SIGSTOP are ignored
         - Undo (2021/12/05)
-            - If you enter Ctrl+Z, Excel returns to its previous state
+            - If you press Ctrl+Z, Excel returns to its previous state
+        - Redo (2021/12/05)
+            - If you press Ctrl+C and there is a record of 'Undo' before, it goes back to that state
     - Error Handling
         - Add Error checking about (string, number, date) cell name, value(number, date), ... in command (2021/11/30)
         - Add Error checking about formula of expression cell, function cell (2021/12/01)